apache/activemq-website/src/components/classic/documentation/jndi-support.md

 [Connectivity](connectivity) > [Containers](containers) > [JNDI Support](jndi-support)

-ActiveMQ Classic will work with any JNDI provider capable of storing Java objects.
+ActiveMQ will work with any JNDI provider capable of storing Java objects.
 However it is common to require a JNDI initial context to be able to run many JMS example programs, like [Sun's JMS tutorial.](http://java.sun.com/products/jms/tutorial/1_3_1-fcs/doc/jms_tutorialTOC.html)

 So we provide a simple JNDI `InitialContextFactory` which can be used to lookup JMS connection factory objects as well as Destination objects.
 For example if you place this [jndi.properties](http://svn.apache.org/repos/asf/activemq/trunk/activemq-unit-tests/src/test/resources/jndi.properties) file on your classpath, you can look inside the `InitialContext` and lookup `ConnectionFactory` objects and `Destinations` etc.
 ```